connorrothschild/v4/src/routes/post/this-site.md

 Here's how it's done.
 (Continue reading to nerd out, or [skip to the next section](#noise)) The first step was to create mockup videos for each project, which I was able to do via [Rotato](https://www.rotato.app/).

 Once the videos were created, I had to convert them to transparent videos, which was made harder by the fact that different browsers encode transparency with different formats.
-(Chrome uses `webm`, Safari uses `mp4` with `HEVC`.)
+(Chrome uses `webm`, Safari uses `mov` with `HEVC`.)
 I downloaded videos from Rotato and used the application [Shutter Encoder](https://www.shutterencoder.com/en/) to output videos compatible with all browsers.

-Finally, after creating 8 transparent videos (4 `.mov` and 4 `.mp4`), I was ready to include them in the projects section.
+Finally, after creating 8 transparent videos (4 `.mov` and 4 `.webm`), I was ready to include them in the projects section.
 The question then was **how to render** the videos.
 The obvious option was having 4 different `<video>` tags, each with two `<source>` elements, and toggle the transparency of each on hover.
 I found that this led to some lagginess on video `load()` and `play()`, so I needed to find a different solution.

 Instead, I ended up preloading each of the four videos as `Blob()` objects and then dynamically updated the `video` source to match the active video.
 The `Blob()` method enabled caching of the videos on all browsers and devices ([to my understanding, iOS refuses to cache large videos if they were passed in as a regular source](https://stackoverflow.com/questions/52220696/how-to-cache-mp4-video-for-the-html-video-tag/55982659#55982659)).